Last updated 6/26/2020

 The IRS’ Get My Payment tool allows you to look up the status of your payment, including the date when the payment is scheduled to be deposited or mailed.

 The IRS must have your information by October 15, 2020 to issue your payment this year.
-For many people, this means filing your taxes or completing the simple form.
-See question 4 on how to apply for the payment for more information.
+For many people, this means filing your taxes or completing the IRS non-filer form.
+See question 8 on how to apply for the payment for more information.

 If you miss this deadline you will be able to get your payment next year by filing a 2020 tax return.